huvers/quantum_erasure_imaging/README.md

 Complementary Modalities and Indefinite Causal Order”**.
-The scripts implement the Monte-Carlo studies, estimator checks, and indefinite causal-order (ICO) visualizations discussed throughout the paper, so readers can reproduce the figures, probe assumptions, or adapt the pipeline to their own samples.
+The scripts implement the Monte-Carlo studies, estimator checks, and indefinite causal-order (ICO) visualizations discussed throughout the paper, so readers can reproduce the figures, investigate assumptions, or adapt the pipeline to their own experiments.

 **At a glance**
 - Dual-modality QEI simulator (`qei_monte_carlo_gpu.py`) that recreates the absorption/phase reconstructions and Fisher-information analyses from Secs.
 II–IV.